Newborn Care: The Complete Guide For Parents

 As noted above, you may sometimes have to wake your newborn to let them eat.
 This will be very tough on your sleep schedule, but it’s crucial for your baby’s development.
 Plus, your little one will begin sleeping through the night before you know it.

 Most of the time, newborn babies receive a vaccination shot on the day of delivery.
 Your newborn most likely got the first round of the Hepatitis B vaccination at the hospital.
-The doctors probably also drew a bit of blood from your baby’s heel to perform a Tuberculosis test.
+The doctors probably also drew some blood from your baby’s heel to perform a newborn screening.

 If these things weren’t taken care of on the day of your child’s birth, don’t worry.
 Your newborn’s first baby checkup should be three to five days after birth.
-The doctor will be able to test your newborn for TB and give the first Hep B immunization during that appointment.
+The doctor will be able to do the screening and give the first Hep B immunization during that appointment.